 Lumps that are easily “moved” only have about 15 percent chance of being found cancerous.
 A cancerous tumor invades other tissues, including other breast tissue, underlying muscle and the overlying skin.
 When other tissue is invaded, the tumor becomes less easily movable, or “fixed.”
 Fixed tumors have a 50 percent chance of being cancer.
 Benign lumps, such as those in fibrocystic breast disease, often grow and shrink with the changes in a woman’s hormone levels.
 These non cancerous growths are largest at onset of menstrual bleeding and shrink after the monthly period.
 Cancers, conversely, are found only to enlarge.

 Lumps in older women are most likely to be cancerous because cancer is more common with age.
 A family history of cancer or a personal history of fibrocystic breast disease may make you more suspicious that your lump is a cancer.
 Regardless, any suspicious lump should be evaluated by your health practitioner.
 Fibrocystic breast lumps do not need to be removed, but cancerous tumors should be-ideally when they are small enough for only minor surgery. – J.M.

-In fact, some treatments can do harm.
-Studies have reported that radiation therapy (treatment by means of x-rays or radioactive substances) decreases a breast-cancer patient’s life span from 1 to 10 percent.
+In fact, some relief care can do harm.
+Studies have reported that radiation therapy (relief care by means of x-rays or radioactive substances) decreases a breast-cancer patient’s life span from 1 to 10 percent.
 A recent study reported in theBritish Medical Journal (298:1611, 1989) revealed that if radiation is done on the left breast, risk of heart disease increases 65 percent.
 In addition, radiation therapy for breast cancer doubles a woman’s chance of dying from cancer in other parts of the body.